“We have less than one hour to evacuate every single item in these two rooms. This is not a drill. I need emergency mode. Now go! Go! Gooo!!!!

 By the time Tony got home, the rooms were completely barren and the space had been sealed off with thick plastic, duct tape and a staple gun.

-Total to set up a complete COVID quarantine unit: one hour, one very sweaty parent and three exhausted kids.
+Total to set up a complete quarantine unit: one hour, one very sweaty parent and three exhausted kids.

 Despite the stress, fear and uncertainty of that moment, I couldn’t help but enjoy how well our family worked together to get it done.

 And when I thought back on how we did it, I couldn’t help but credit our many experiences with family travel.

 Our family has gained many skills from frequently traveling together.
 (Admittedly, an ability to rapidly stage a quarantine unit was never one I would have predicted, but I’m sure glad we were prepared.)